dcernst/dcernst.github.io/teaching/mat320f21/homework.md

 - **Weekly Homework 4:** Prove Theorem 2.57 and **one** of Theorems 2.51, 2.52, 2.56.
 You must type up your proofs using LaTeX.
 You can access an Overleaf template by clicking the "Start your homework in Overleaf" link below.
 (Due Friday, September 24 by 8PM)
 - **Weekly Homework 5:** Prove both of Problem 2.86(i) and Theorem 2.88.
 You must type up your proofs using LaTeX.
 You can access an Overleaf template by clicking the "Start your homework in Overleaf" link below.
 (Due Friday, October 1 by 8PM)
 - **Weekly Homework 6:** Prove **two** of Theorem 3.56, Problem 3.61(a), Problem 3.61(c), Problem 3.61(e), or Problem 3.62.
 You must type up your proofs using LaTeX.
 You can access an Overleaf template by clicking the "Start your homework in Overleaf" link below.
 (Due Friday, October 22 by 8PM)
+- **Weekly Homework 7:** Prove **two** of Theorems 4.2-4.8, Problem 4.8.
+You must type up your proofs using LaTeX.
+You can access an Overleaf template by clicking the "Start your homework in Overleaf" link below.
+(Due Friday, October 29 by 8PM)

 <!-- - **Weekly Homework 3:** Prove **one** of 2.49-2.51.
 You must type up your proofs using LaTeX.
 In addition, read the Foreword, Preface, and any **two** stories (they aren't too long) from [Living Proof]({{site.baseurl}}/teaching/LivingProof.pdf), and then type up responses to the following questions for each story.
 Be sure to indicate which stories you read.
 Once again, use the "Start your homework in Overleaf" link below.
 You'll need to delete one of the theorem/proof pairs to write your responses to the reflection questions.
 (Due Thursday, February 6 by 8PM)
     1. Did you identify with the author of the story?
 If so, in what way?